SkynetLabs/skynet-kernel/modules/secure-download/README.md

 user.
 If the portal tries to cheat or returns a file that does not match the hash, the module will try another portal or return an error.

+NOTE: secure-download currently only handles files that fully fit into a base sector.

 secure-download is a fully trustless module.

 ## Usage